 Magical Princess Minky Momo is a classic Magical Girl franchise that began with a 1982 anime and includes a manga series, several OVA specials, a feature film, a follow-up anime series in 1991, and a 30th anniversary stage musical.
-Known internationally as Gigi, the anime became popular in France, Italy and Latin America, but had never gotten an official American release outside of a heavily altered version of the film until 2015, when William Winckler Productions acquired Harmony Gold's Minky Momo series and made it into several Amazon Instant Video-exclusive compilation movies. note
+Known internationally as Gigi, the anime became popular in France, Italy, Latin America and Australia (where the American-produced English dub of the '80s series aired), but had never gotten an official American release outside of a heavily altered version of the film until 2015, when William Winckler Productions acquired Harmony Gold's Minky Momo series and made it into several Amazon Instant Video-exclusive compilation movies. note

 Though often overlooked outside of Japan, Minky Momo is among the most influential anime in its genre.
-It was also one of the first magical girl series not made by Toei Animation, which had heretofore virtually owned the genre since the late 1960s, and one of the first to air on a channel that wasn't TV Asahi.
+It was also one of the first magical girl series not made by Toei Animation, which had heretofore virtually owned the genre since the late 1960s, and one of the first to air on a channel that wasn't TV Asahi (the '80s series aired on TV Tokyo, the '90s series on Nippon TV).
 It's had some retroactive recognition in the West for being an early team-up between director Kunihiko Yuyama and head writer/creator Takeshi Shudō, who would go on to make Pokémon together.

 In the 1982 anime, the magical land of Fenarinarsa is where the characters of humanity's fairy tales dwell.
 But as humans lose touch with their dreams, Fenarinarsa is in danger of disappearing.
 To prevent that, the king and queen send their 12-year-old daughter Momo to Earth, tasking her with reviving the hopes and dreams of mankind.